mimelator/apv/README.md

 # Audio Processing Visualizer

-A java based visualizer that uses Processing, Minim and many samples from OpenProcessing to create visuals based on audio input or selected mp3s.
+A java based visualizer that uses Processing, Minim and many samples from OpenProcessing to create visuals based on whatever your computer is "listening" to.

 <img src = "https://media.giphy.com/media/X8m8Fo7RsFvXiwEWUS/giphy.gif"></img>

-For more information please see the [APV Wiki](wiki/Home)
+For more information please see the [APV Wiki](/wiki/Home)

 ## Built With